Skip to main content

 Once the first segment of Tape has a barcode inserted, the second segment opens for modification.
 This enables an orderly, sequential insertion of barcodes.
 Later, scientists can read the barcoded record in the Tape to find out what events took place in the cell and the order in which they occurred.

-DNA Typewriter technology will reveal the events of cellular biology with an unprecedented resolution.
+DNA Typewriter technology will reveal the events of cellular biology with unprecedented resolution.
 Prior approaches mainly relied on collecting discontinuous information at multiple time points to infer the history of cellular events.
-DNA Typewriter is beginning to enable scientists to obtain continuous records of past cellular events by decoding information written in the Tapes, just like information collected on your smart watch.
+DNA Typewriter is beginning to enable scientists to obtain continuous records of past cellular events by decoding information written in the Tapes, just like information collected on a smart watch.

 Research Details